Convergence rates for shallow neural networks learned by gradient descent

 \subsection{Gradient descent}

 In Subsection \ref{se1sub3} the neural network regression estimates are defined as nonlinear least squares estimates, i.e., as functions which minimize the empirical $L_2$ risk over nonlinear classes of neural networks.
-In practice, it is usually not possible to find the global minimum of the empirical $L_2$ risk over a nonlinear class of neural networks and we try to find a local minimum using, for instance, the gradient descent algorithm. \\ \\ Denote by $f_{net,\bw}$ the neural network defined by (\ref{inteq5})--(\ref{inteq7}) with weight vector
+In practice, it is usually not possible to find this global minimum and one tries to find a local minimum using, for instance, the gradient descent algorithm. \\ \\ Denote by $f_{net,\bw}$ the neural network defined by (\ref{inteq5})--(\ref{inteq7}) with weight vector